ZedongPeng/cuPDLPx/README.md

 ### C Interface

-Besides the command-line interface, cuPDLPx also provides a C API (interface.c) for directly solving LPs in memory.
+Besides the command-line and Python interfaces, cuPDLPx also provides a C API for directly solving LPs in memory.
 This is useful when integrating cuPDLPx into other C/C++ projects or when generating problems programmatically.

 #### Functions and Parameters